 - A film called “The Boys of St Vincent” on Channel Ten about clergy child abuse in Canada

 - A “Today Tonight” item on Channel Seven about child abuse by the Catholic order of Salesian priests in Victoria.

 Finally, the prosecution and defence reached a compromise via a plea bargain.
-The prosecution withdrew various charges including the more serious charges of buggery and Dowlan pleaded guilty on 16 counts of indecent assault.
+The prosecution withdrew various charges, including the more serious charges of buggery, and Dowlan pleaded guilty to 16 counts of indecent assault.
 These included:

 - Two charges involving digital penetration against 11 boys aged nine to 13

 - This involved two boys at St Alipius, three at St Thomas More, four at St Patrick’s and two at Cathedral College.

 Because of Dowlan’s guilty plea, the victims were not required to give impact statements in court.

 Dowlan is “still acceptable as a Christian Brother”, according to the defence